 \subsubsection{Missing energy and new physics}

 The methods described in the last section are well studied for different Standard Model processes and can be applied in new physics searches for various lengths of decay chains.
-However, there is need for one significant modification, namely to account for a finite \underline{unknown mass} of the carrier of the missing energy.
+However, there is need for one significant modification, namely to account for a finite \underline{unknown mass} of the missing energy particle.
 This is a problem of relativistic kinematics and at leading order does not require any knowledge of QCD or new physics models.

 The chain of three successive three-body decays shown in Figure~\ref{fig:feyn_sq} is the typical left handed \underline{squark cascade decay} in supersymmetry.
-The same topology we can interpret in extra-dimensional models (universal extra dimensions or UED) as the decay of a Kaluza-Klein quark excitation
+The same topology we can interpret in extra-dimensional models (universal extra dimensions or UED) as the decay of a Kaluza--Klein quark excitation

-In both cases the last particle in the chain, the lightest neutralino or the Kaluza-Klein photon excitation pass the detectors unobserved.
+In both cases the last particle in the chain, the lightest neutralino or the Kaluza--Klein photon excitation pass the detectors unobserved.
 The branching ratio for such decays might not be particularly large; for example in the supersymmetric parameter point SPS1a with a mass spectrum we will discuss later in Figure~\ref{fig:sim_sig_gluinochain} the long squark decay ranges around $4\%$.
-On the other hand, strongly interacting new particles should be generously produced at the LHC, so we usually assume that there will be enough events to study.
+On the other hand, strongly interacting new particles should in principle be generously produced at the LHC, so we usually assume that there will be enough events to study.
 The question is how we can then extract the four masses of the new particles appearing in this decay from the three observed external momenta.